-This policy develops procedures and good practice within our school, to ensure that there is an understanding of the duty to safeguard and promote the welfare of all children and young people including those who are vulnerable.
+This policy develops procedures and good practice within our Trust and schools, to ensure that there is an understanding of the duty to safeguard and promote the welfare of all children and young people including those who are vulnerable.
 We endeavor to provide a safe and welcoming environment where children and young people are respected and feel valued.
-It provides evidence of how this will be implemented within our school and within multiagency working arrangements.
+It provides evidence of how this will be implemented within our school and within multi-agency working arrangements.

-This policy has been read by all staff and signed to the effect that they have read and understood it.
+This policy has been read by all Trust staff and signed to the effect that they have read and understood it.

-The policy will be accessible to all visitors to the school, parents and carers through the schools website and a hard copy will be available in the school office.
+The policy will be accessible to all visitors to the Trust schools, including temporary staff, volunteers, parents and carers through the school's website and a hard copy will be available